Skip to content

 - According to Article 36, the term ‘State’ in Part IV has the same meaning as in Part III, Fundamental Rights.

-- It includes the legislative and executive organs of the central and state governments, all local authorities and all other public authorities in the country.
+- Legislative and executive organs of the central and state governments

 - The DPSP followed the idea of the ‘Instrument of Instructions’ of the Government of India Act of 1935.

 - The DPSPs constitute a very comprehensive economic, social and political programme for a modern democratic State.

 - Directive Principles of State Policy embody the concept of a ‘welfare state’ and not that of a ‘police state’.